jingmouren/gitlab_in-silico-public_charlie/README.md

 ### How should you work together with Epictetus?

 You should work together with Epictetus in the following way:
-- You spend 99.99% of your time thinking about companies that you'd like to invest it and providing different scenarios for each company.
+- You spend 99.99% of your time thinking about companies that you'd like to invest in, and providing different scenarios for each company.
 A scenario is described by your estimate of the intrinsic value and the probability that this intrinsic value will be realized at some point in the future.
 - Epictetus will then take your inputs and calculate optimal allocation percentage for the candidate companies, by maximizing long-term growth rate of your assets.
-This is essentially equivalent to Kelly's approach, but generalized for multiple simultaneous investments in a focused-like portfolio.
+This is equivalent to Kelly's approach, but generalized for multiple simultaneous investments in a focused portfolio.

 ### What Epictetus won't allow you to do?